j2udev/dotfiles/README.md

-Also included in this repo is a simple bash CLI, `dfm` (dotfiles manager) that I use to help provision new development environments... which is admittedly a little overkill I'll be the first to admit; however, it serves as an example of how to build a simple CLI with Bash.
+Also included in this repo is a simple bash CLI, `dfm` (dotfiles manager) that I use to help provision new development environments... which is admittedly a little overkill I'll be the first to admit; however, it serves as an example of how to build a bash CLI.
 As I explore new tools, I add installation functions to `dfm` that I try to make compatible with Mac (what I typically use for native development) and Ubuntu (what I typically use for dev containers).
+Full disclosure... it's rough around the edges so use at your own risk!

 ## [Docker Dotfiles](https://hub.docker.com/repository/docker/j2udevelopment/dev-env)